LebJe/LFSPointers/README.md

 $ LFSPointers -b path/to/backup-directory path/to/Project\ Logos path/to/Project\ Logos/*.png
 ```

-If you want to generate JSON output instead, do:
+If you want to generate JSON output instead, run:

 ```bash
 $ LFSPointers --json path/to/Project\ Logos path/to/Project\ Logos/*.png